vivianschu/blue/_members/nayeema-akhtar.md

   email: nayeema.akhtar@uhnresearch.ca
 ---

 Nayeema has a MSc in Biochemistry and Molecular Biology from the University of Dhaka, with a focus on Immunology and vaccine development.
-She is currently working as a Research Technician at He Lab.
+She manages the day- to- day operation of He lab to ensure everything runs smoothly.